deadlydog/deadlydog.github.io/_posts/2025-09-24-My-favourite-Windows-shortcuts.md

 ## Conclusion

 Learning and using keyboard shortcuts can significantly improve your productivity.
-Try to incorporate a few of these shortcuts into your daily routine and see how they can help you.
+Try to incorporate a few of these shortcuts into your daily routine.

 Know of a great shortcut that I missed?
 Please let me know in the comments!